Indi Hartwell

 Samantha De Martin (born 17 August 1996), better known by the ring name Indi Hartwell, is an Australian professional wrestler.
-She is currently signed to Total Nonstop Action Wrestling (TNA) and also makes appearances on the independent circuit, where she is the current HOG Women's World Champion.
-She is best known for her tenure in WWE from 2019 to 2024, where she was a one-time NXT Women's Champion and one-time NXT Women's Tag Team Champion with Candice LeRae.
-She was a member of The Way stable.
+She is currently signed to Total Nonstop Action Wrestling (TNA) and also makes appearances on the independent circuit.

+She is best known for her tenure in WWE from 2019 to 2024, where she was a one-time NXT Women's Champion and one-time NXT Women's Tag Team Champion with Candice LeRae, and she was a member of The Way stable.
 Before signing with WWE, De Martin performed for promotions such as Riot City Wrestling (RCW) and World Series Wrestling (WSW) in Australia.
 She was a one-time RCW Women's Champion and one-time WSW Women's Champion.